schmocker/Neplan_Cloud_Connector_NCC/README.md

 This is a dll to connect to the Neplan Cloud
 All About the Neplan Cloud: http://www.neplan.ch/neplanproduct/de-neplan-360-cloud

 The dll allows any other program to send neplan commands and inputs to Neplan Cloud and to get the results.
-In most programming languages dll's can be imported and used without much code.
+The NCC.dll is developed for Matlab but it might also work in other programming languages.

 ## Requirements
 * Neplan Cloud account
 * Neplan Cloud Webservices module has to be activated by Neplan for your account

 ## Howto
-Here is an example on how to use the dll in Matlab.
+Here is an example on how to use the dll in Matlab (tested in Matlab R2018a)
 ```Matlab
 % settings
 url =		"https://demo.neplan.ch/NEPLAN360_Demo/Services/External/NeplanService.svc";